paritytech/xcm-docs/src/overview/interoperability.md

 XCM is a messaging format, designed to enable seamless communication between different consensus systems.
 Examples of consensus systems are blockchains and smart contracts.
 XCM comes from the [Polkadot](https://polkadot.network/) ecosystem, but is designed to be general enough to provide a common language for cross-consensus communication that can be used anywhere.

-XCM is a language in which interactions (programs) can be written.
-It aims to provide better interoperability between consensus systems, both more features and a better user and developer experience.

 Its goal is to let blockchain ecosystems thrive via specialization instead of generalization.
 If there's no interoperability, a chain is forced to host all services and support all functionalities on its own.